Account Terms and Conditions

 Section 4 ACCOUNT

-- The Account provides the Buyer with additional options, such as: reviewing the order history of orders placed by the Buyer at the Shop, checking the order status or editing his/her data independently.
+- The Account provides the Customer with additional options, such as: reviewing the order history of orders placed by the Customer at the Shop, checking the order status or editing his/her data independently.

-- To create an Account the Buyer needs to fill out a proper form at the Shop.
+- To create an Account the Customer needs to fill out a proper form at the Shop.

-- The creation of the Account entails the conclusion of the contract for an unspecified term between the Buyer and the Seller relating to management of the Account on the terms specified in these Terms and Conditions.
+- The creation of the Account entails the conclusion of the contract for an unspecified term between the Customer and the Service Provider relating to management of the Account on the terms specified in the present Account Terms and Conditions.

-- The Buyer can delete the Account at any time without incurring any costs.
+- The Customer can delete the Account at any time without incurring any costs.

 Section 5 COMPLAINTS